 If the idea of a cart doesn’t sit well with you, or if you don’t have the storage, check out this commercial cleaning caddy by Rubbermaid on Amazon.
 It’s a #1 bestseller, and perfect for those 32-ounce spray bottles.
 If you own a truck as I do, this is perfect to keep in the toolbox with a wash bucket.

 Overall, having a rolling detailing cart or caddy can be a tremendous time save and boost efficiency, whether you are a mobile detailer or in-house detailer.
 Here are a few additional ideas to consider adding to your setup.

-One idea is to purchase a couple of 5 to 10 gallon trash cans to mount to the side of your cart.
+One idea is to purchase a couple of 5 to 10-gallon trash cans to mount to the side of your cart.
 I’d check out some of the small wall-mountable trash cans or tubs for this application.
-These ideal for cleaning out trash when detailing, and can also be used to store towels.
+These are ideal for cleaning out trash when detailing, and can also be used to store towels.

 If you use any kind of brush for detailing, you may also want to add a couple of hooks for hanging wet brushes or tools.
 You can also use these for bottles, cleaning guns, or anything that you need within grasp at all times.